 Finally, DO NOT PREHEAT your air fryer.
 There is a myth going around that air fryers should be preheated before use.
 This is total nonsense and is wasting precious electricity at the same time.
 Do you preheat your hair dryer?
 If your answer was yes, I am worried for you 🙂 Air fryers use instant heat similar to that of a hair dryer, so no need to preheat.

 There you have it.
 As well as being able to cook frozen items such as french fries and mozzarella sticks in your air fryer, you now know that corn dogs are ‘a go’ too 🙂 Just try not to eat too many.
 My ones were 94 kcal for each one (and they were mini!!).
+Then add the calories from condiments such as ketchup and mustard, and things don’t look great from the nutrition side!
+Although by not using a deep fryer on your corn dogs, you are certainly making the best you can of an unhealthy meal 🙂 Air fryer frozen corn dogs are using much less oil than a traditional corn dog from the local state fair 🙂

 Happy air frying!
 I’m off for a run to burn off all those calories!!
+And maybe even try to make some homemade corn dogs 🙂

 Can I Cook Frozen Corn Dogs In Air Fryer?
 Any Special Tips?